Rallying the troops: getting your organization on board with secure messaging

 Deploying a new communication tool to thousands of users at the same time can be quite a daunting task.
 As healthcare providers consider adopting a secure messaging solution in their facility, we on the client services team often hear that they’re hesitant to move forward for fear that the new tool will trigger an increase in the volume of communication, resulting in too many notifications and unnecessary interruptions.

 But the fact is, communication between clinicians is going to happen whether it’s through a secure messaging platform or not.
 When clinicians need to communicate something in order to provide care for a patient, they’re going to reach out by some means, whether it’s picking up the phone, writing an e-mail, or sending an SMS text to another clinician.
-So it’s important to remember that when you add a secure messaging system, you actually replace and even reduce some of the inefficient and unsecure forms of communication that are already happening today.
+So it’s important to remember that when you add a secure messaging system, you actually augment and even reduce some of the inefficient and unsecure forms of communication that are already happening today.

 In order to make the move to secure messaging an easy one for clinicians, it’s helpful to provide them with a set of usage guidelines to reference.
 Here are four basic recommendations to consider when developing your guidelines: